 Avoid abrasive cleansing devices and scrubs

-“Rubbing your fingers gently in a circular motion is all you really need to achieve clean skin,” says Bodemer.
+“Rubbing your fingers gently in a circular motion is all you really need to achieve clean skin,” said Bodemer.
 “It is important to avoid over-cleansing or cleansing too harshly.”

 Like cleansers, Bodemer recommends a few basic rules for moisturizing: